 This month in our homeschool we are focusing on U.S. Geography.
 Though my children are young, I feel it’s never too early to start helping them understand the world around them.
 One item of particular interest to my 5 year old son is flags.
 As part of our unit, An Introduction to U.S. Geography for Little Kids, we chose to focus on the American flag since it’s a symbol of our country that he recognizes and sees often.
 The American Flag Easel Painting activity we did was fun, and it turned out even better than expected in terms of learning and final product!

-To set up the activity, I put red, white, and blue paint into paint cups on our easel and added a paint brush to each one.
+To set up the activity, I put red, white and blue poster paint into paint cups on our easel and added a paint brush to each one.
 I pulled a fresh piece of paper onto the easel from the paper roll, and clipped a small American Flag onto the top of the easel for Luke to use as an example while he painted.

 Before we started, I asked Luke what he saw when he looked at the flag to get him thinking about what it looked like.
 He told me it had a stem on the side to hold it up.
 We also discussed the colors, the stripes, and the stars.
 We talked about the location of each part of the flag and the relative size and number of each part.